sajari/sdk-react/README.md

 $ npm install --save sajari sajari-react
 ```

-# Performing Searches
+# Quick reference

-To perform a search on a collection, you'll need a few key pieces:

-* `Pipeline`: handles search requests/response lifecycle.
-* `Values`: set of key-value pairs defining parameters for use in `Pipeline` calls.

-For the mostpart, you'll be using the pre-defined `website` pipeline for searching, which provides a great starting point for website search.
+This library includes a standard set of components for building search interfaces.

+### Setting up API calls

+Before you can use any components, you'll need to initialise a [`Pipeline`](#using-pipelines) and [`Values`](#using-values) parameter mapping for handling search requests to the API:

 ```javascript
 import { Pipeline, Values } from "sajari-react/controllers";